A digital public good can be

 - Open Software: Products and services typically in the form of websites and applications that offer a user interface through which the public good is provided to the user.
 Extensible to software libraries, Application Programming Interfaces (APIs) and other pieces of software that are designed as modular components to more complex programs.

 - Open Data and Content: Information or knowledge that is either easily understood directly by people or coded into a form that is efficient for movement or processing.

 - Open Standards: Compendia of norms, laws, specifications and reference implementations.

 The Digital Public Goods Alliance will be guided by the Principles for Digital Development when assessing nominees for inclusion on the digital public goods platform.
 The Principles are nine living guidelines designed to help digital development practitioners integrate established best practices into technology-enabled programs.

 Assessment of nominees for digital public goods will take place in the following stages:

-The initial assessment of a nominee is done against the following general minimum criteria:
+The initial assessment of a nominee is done against the following general technical criteria:

 - Facilitate vendor-independence, reusability, interoperability, adaptability and distribution

 - For products and services that handle user data: Address Privacy and Security

 - For products and services with user interfaces: Ensure accessibility